-COYNASH: I think that both - well, as far as the advocates are concerned, I think the Baltic states, for reasons that I will - I'm sorry if they're obvious, but I will spell them out.
-I mean, the reasons are relevant, I think, to everybody, which is that they are the countries who are next in line and who - I mean, as well as other reasons.
-I mean, they've always been one to follow anyway, but then, so was Poland before the present regime.
+Ms. COYNASH.
+I think that both-well, as far as the advocates are concerned, I think the Baltic states, for reasons that I will-I'm sorry if they're obvious, but I will spell them out.
+The reasons are relevant, I think, to everybody, which is that they are the countries who are next in line and who-I mean, as well as other reasons.
+They've always been one to follow anyway, but then, so was Poland before the present regime.